lvim-tech/lvim-control-center/README.md

 | `LvimControlCenterLineInactive`    | Background of a non-selected row |
 | `LvimControlCenterIconActive`      | Icon on the selected row         |
 | `LvimControlCenterIconInactive`    | Icon on a non-selected row       |

+## 🏃 Tips

+- You can combine jump-to-tab and jump-to-setting in your mappings, autocommands, or even via Lua for quick profile scripts!
+- Both tab and setting selection are case-sensitive and work for both `name` and `label` (for tabs), and for setting `name` or row (number).

 ## 📄 License